 Amounts on the Income Statement

-The historical cost principle means that most of the amounts shown on the income statement reflect a corporation's vast number of actual transactions that were recorded by the accounting system.
-In addition the income statement will include some adjusting entry amounts entered by the accountant in order to comply with the accrual method of accounting.
+The historical cost principle means that most of the amounts shown on the income statement reflect a corporation's vast number of actual transactions that occurred with parties outside of the corporation.
+Most of the transactions were routinely recorded by the accounting system, but some additional amounts were included through adjusting entries.

 Revenues are the amounts earned by a corporation through its main activities such as:

 - Selling products.
 These are reported as net sales, net product revenue, revenues from net sales, revenues, etc.

 - Providing services.
 These are likely reported as net service revenues or revenues.

 Under the accrual method of accounting, revenues are reported on the income statement in the accounting period in which they are earned (and there is a reasonable assurance that the amounts will be collected).
 The revenues (and the related assets) are likely captured at the time that the sales invoice is prepared.
 At the end of the accounting period, accountants will also prepare adjusting entries for revenues that were earned but were not yet fully processed through the accounting system.

 (Keep in mind that under the accrual method of accounting the term revenues is different from cash receipts.)

 Expenses are the historical costs that are associated with a corporation's main business activities, and are reported on the income statement.
 Examples of a retailer's expenses include: